ryrebs/dev-overload-starterpack/golang-starter/go-basics/interface.md

 }
 ```

-If receivers uses any pointer then initialize using the address
+If receiver uses any pointer then initialize using the address

 ```
 var wc2 writerCloser = &writerCloser()